abdusabri/fend-portfolio-project/README.md

 Following are some notes and things that could be improved:

-- There would be some compatibility issues with older versions of IE due to the use of rgba colors in CSS without a fallback hex or rgb
+- ~~There would be some compatibility issues with older versions of IE due to the use of rgba colors in CSS without a fallback hex or rgb~~ (Added fallback colors for rgba, as there was some issues when testing with actual android devices)

 - More optimized image sizes/sources for the hero section

 - More optimized image sizes/sources for tablets (hero and project pictures)

+- A bigger logo size and source image for tablets

+- Consider bigger icons in footer for mobiles and tablets

+- Consider listing only the used tags instead of "*" universal selector for the CSS rule about box sizing

 ## References and Credits